 About 136,000 square miles in area (352,000 km2), the Santos Basin is located 190 miles (300 kilometers) southeast of the port of Santos in the Brazilian state of São Paulo.
 The Cabo Frio High separates it from the Campos Basin in the north, with the Florianópolis High separating the Santos Basin in the south from the Pelotas Basin.

-Primarily spanning a large swath of the South Atlantic Ocean with a small portion located onshore near Rio de Janeiro, the pre-salt Campos Basin of Brazil is an increasing focus of exploration and production for Brazil’s oil and natural gas industry.
+Primarily spanning a large swath of the South Atlantic Ocean with a small portion located onshore near Rio de Janeiro, the pre-salt Campos Basin of Brazil is an increasing focus of exploration and production for the Brazil oil and gas industry.
 The basin spans an area of 44,000 square miles (115,000 km2).

-Development of Brazil’s pre-salt giant and supergiant oil & gas fields has required rapid change among both government regulators and energy companies.
+Development of pre-salt giant and supergiant Brazil oil & gas production fields has required rapid change among both government regulators and energy companies.
 The following sections summarize some of the key operational, regulatory, and economic challenges faced in Brazil’s ultra-deepwater plays.